 Two common problem areas and some symptoms often faced post TT

 As thyroid cancer survivors, having no thyroid, we are fairly unique medically in that we can experience both an excess (hyper) and a deficiency (hypo) simultaneously.

-HYPER (most common with a high FT4 post TT on high levels of T4, but can be from too high a FT3 too) symptoms include mood changes and swings, irritability or a short temper, headaches and migraines, anxiety, palpitations, shortness of breath and/or breathlessness, too fast a GI system, sleeplessness and restlessness, more of a sharp body ache or pain like joint pain or sharp shoulder pain issues, weight changes due to excess hunger with little or no satiety, lots of pre-migraine and migraine aura effects (can include thyroid ocular aura disorders -TOADs) even if you never get or have never had a migraine in your life.
+HYPER (most common with a high FT4 post TT on high levels of T4, but can be from too high a FT3 too) symptoms include mood changes and swings, A mean irritability or a short temper, headaches and migraines, anxiety, palpitations, shortness of breath and/or breathlessness, too fast a GI system (initially) or changes in GI system with eventual constipation from dehydration in some cases, sleeplessness and restlessness, more of a sharp body ache or pain like joint pain or sharp shoulder pain issues, weight changes due to excess hunger with little or no satiety, lots of pre-migraine and migraine aura effects (can include thyroid ocular aura disorders -TOADs) even if you never get or have never had a migraine in your life.